trypear/pearai-extension/doc/rubberduck-templates.md

 ```
 </pre>

-## Get started with Rubberduck Templates
+## Get started with PearAI Templates

 The easiest way to get started with templates is to copy [some example templates](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template) and start modifying them.

-Run the "Rubberduck: Start Custom Chat… 💬" command to use your custom conversations.
+Run the "PearAI: Start Custom Chat… 💬" command to use your custom conversations.

-After you have changed a Rubberduck template, use the "Rubberduck: Reload Templates" command to see your updates.
+After you have changed a PearAI template, use the "PearAI: Reload Templates" command to see your updates.

-To help you debug, use the "Rubberduck: Show logs" command to open the Output panel and see the prompt that is sent to OpenAI.
+To help you debug, use the "PearAI: Show logs" command to open the Output panel and see the prompt that is sent to OpenAI.